trueagi-io/hyperon-pln/metta/inference-control/README.md

 4. any combination thereof.

-More variations of such backward chainer exist, such as one producing fully annotated proofs (see [proof-tree](../proof-tree)), or one more amenable to build constructive proofs (see [hol](../hol)).
-However, we choose the particular variation presented above to experiment with inference control because it is the simplest one.
+More variations of the curried backward chainer exist, such as one producing fully annotated proofs, under the [../proof-tree](../proof-tree) folder, or one amenable to build constructive proofs, under the [../hol](../hol) folder.
+However, we choose this particular variation to experiment with inference control because it is the simplest.

 ### Controlled Backward Chainer